 Generally taken in the second semester of the junior year.

 - SPJ 4990/Senior Project I

 - All courses taken to satisfy major requirements, excluding the senior project, must be completed with a grade of C or higher.

 - Certain courses in language and culture and in theatre and performance (THP prefix) may fulfill the requirements.
-These courses are cross-referenced under the literature courses.
+These courses are cross-referenced in the list of literature courses.